-This resource guide was created by ACRL (Association of College & Research Librarries) to support the academic and research library community during global public health crises.
-The guide features resources for distance education and engagement, free professional development resources, best practices, and up-to-date information from public health officials.
+This guide from the Association for College and Research Libraries features resources for distance education, free professional development resources, best practices, and up-to-date information from public health officials.

-As some institutes of higher education (IHE) open in the United States, the Centers for Disease Control and Prevention (CDC) offers these considerations for ways in which IHEs can help protect students and employees (e.g., faculty, staff, and administrators) and slow the spread of the Coronavirus Disease 2019 (COVID-19).
+The CDC offers these considerations for ways in which higher education institutions can help protect students and employees (e.g., faculty, staff, and administrators) and slow the spread of the COVID-19.

 For this post, Brandon Butler, Tucker Taylor and I will be talking about the new realities of moving online – focusing on copyright and what I call the “Zoom question!”
 But first we’ll take a slight detour through a dense and rarely traveled forest of the Copyright Act: Section 110(2), also known as the TEACH Act.

 Resources provided are for informational purposes only, not specifically endorsed by MLS, and not meant to substitute for advice from a medical or public health professional.